armory/docs/content/en/plugins/pipelines-as-code/install/spinnaker-halyard.md

 ## Configure the service

 Create a ConfigMap to contain your Dinghy service configuration.
+Be sure to check the `spinnaker.yml` entry in the `data` section to ensure the values match your Spinnaker installation.

 {{< include "plugins/pac/code/dinghy-config-map.md" >}}